open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 });

 provider.register();

-module.exports.tracer = opentelemetry.trace.getTracer(
-  'name-of-tracer-goes-here'
-);
 ```

 Next, ensure that `tracing.js` is required in your node invocation.
+This is also
+required if you're registering automatic instrumentation libraries.
 For example:

 ```
 node --require './tracing.js' <app-file.js>